xoopscube/documentation/en/development/xcube-concept.md

 Delegate and preload are essentially different mechanisms and can be used independently.

-In practice, there will be many Single File Components, or one-file hacks, using the delegate mechanism in a **preload** to modify the processing and behavior of modules.
+In practice, you an run several **Single File Components**, or one-file hacks, using the delegate mechanism in a **preload** to modify the processing and behavior of modules.

 ## Type Safe